Amphibious warfare: Preparation and planning

-Preparation and planning the naval landing operation requires the assembly of vessels with sufficient capacity to lift necessary troops employing combat loading.
-It can also include conducting amphibious reconnaissance.
-The military intelligence services produce a briefing on the expected opponent which guides the organisation and equipping of the embarked force.
-First specially designed landing craft were used for the Gallipoli landings, and armoured tracked vehicles were also available for the Guadalcanal Campaign.
-Helicopters were first used to support beach landings during Operation Musketeer.

-Hovercraft have been in use for naval landings by military forces since the 1960s.

-Recorded amphibious warfare goes back to ancient times.
+A naval landing operation requires vessels to troops and equipment and might include amphibious reconnaissance.
+Military intelligence services obtain information on the opponent.
+Amphibious warfare goes back to ancient times.
 The Sea Peoples menaced the Egyptians from the reign of Akhenaten as captured on the reliefs at Medinet Habu and Karnak.

-The Hellenic city states routinely resorted to opposed assaults upon each other's shores, which they reflected upon in their plays and other expressions of art.
-The landing at Marathon by the Persians on 9 September 490 BC was the largest amphibious operation until it was eclipsed by the landings at the Battle of Gallipoli.
+The Hellenic city states routinely resorted to amphibious assaults upon each other's shores, which they reflected upon in their plays and other art.
+The landing at Marathon by the Persians on 9 September 490 BC was the largest amphibious operation until the landings at the Battle of Gallipoli.

 Marines

+In 1537 Charles V, Holy Roman Emperor and King of Spain, decided to train and assign amphibious-assault skilled units to the Royal Armada specifically for fighting on and from ships.
+The Spanish Marines were born under the name Compañías Viejas del Mar de Nápoles ("All-Spanish Sea Companies of Naples").
+The idea was to set up a permanent assignation of land troops to the Royal Spanish Navy that would be available for the Crown.